phax/phoss-smp/README.md

 * https://hub.docker.com/r/phelger/phoss-smp-mongodb/tags

 Please read the **[Wiki](https://github.com/phax/phoss-smp/wiki)** for a detailed description, configuration reference and setup hints.
 It contains an introduction with screenshots, configuration, building and running instructions as well as [News and noteworthy](https://github.com/phax/phoss-smp/wiki/News-and-noteworthy).

+For a quick start guide to setup an SMP for Peppol: see also the step by step tutorial in https://github.com/phax/phoss-smp/tree/master/docs

 For querying an SMP server you may want to have a look at the OSS [peppol-smp-client](https://github.com/phax/peppol-commons/) library.